fmi-alg/openstreetmap-tile-server/README.md

 ```

 This will download the file as specified by the `DOWNLOAD_PBF` variable and import the data into the database.
+You may also provide the data if you have already downloaded it.
+See `docker-compose.import.yml` for instructions.
 Note that you have to set the `UPDATE` option to `enabled` during the initial import if you want to update the database at a later stage.

 ## Pre-render data